Publish on 08 May 2017

 “I’m sure there’s lots of undiscovered musical talent in Campbelltown – and the wider Macarthur area – and Fisher’s Gig gives artists the opportunity to be noticed, and may be a launching pad to a career in the music industry,” he said.

-A panel of judges and the audience will decide which performers make up the final line-up at the Fisher’s Gig heats on Friday 28 July and Saturday 29 July, at the Greg Percival Community Centre, Ingleburn.
+A panel of judges and the audience will decide which performers make up the final line-up at the Fisher’s Gig heats on Saturday 29 July at the Greg Percival Community Centre, Ingleburn.

 News category: Community Services & ProgramsCouncil & CouncillorsMedia ReleaseWhat's On